ProvableHQ/leo/docs/rfc/001-initial-strings.md

 Since strings are sequences of characters, a design for strings inextricably also involves a design for characters.
-Thus, we first present a design for characters, then for strings.
+Thus, we first present a design for both characters and strings.
-After that, we discuss the relation with Leo's existing format strings.
-We conclude this design section with a discussion of possible future extensions.

 ## Characters